SAKavli/eco_ert/README.md

 will fail.

-By pressing "show plotting", ert will visualize how large your loan will be, and when you will be rent free (curve hitting y = 0).
+By pressing "show plotting", ert will visualize how large your loan will be, and at what month you will be rent free (curve hitting y = 0).

 There is by default 50 realizations of the simulated loan, which vary the parameters taxrate (25-35%, Triangular distribution) and interest (2-9%, Triangular distribution).

+Each realization will keep iterating until the loan hits 0, unless there has been 100 iterations, and the loan is increasing for each month (meaning interest + monthly expenses > monthly repayment)

 If you want to run more experiments after the first, the storage and userinput.txt folder and file should be removed: